cncf/memorials/han-kang.md

 ## Joseph Davis

 I met Han through SIG Instrumentation and Han was one of the reasons I enjoyed contributing to the SIG.
 His leadership and positive attitude contributed to a great community.
 When I changed employers and moved to Google, Han was again supportive which helped with my transition to a new company.
 Knowing there was another great engineer and friendly face made the company seem less like a big unknown.
 My condolences to the family, and I'll look forward to meeting up some day after this life.

+## Jago Macleod

+I'm so grateful for having known Han; he made me a much better teammate, leader, friend, and person.
+And it wasn't just me - Han made everyone around him better.
+His enthusiasm was infectious, and he inspired those around him.
+He also happened to also be an incredible engineer.

+Han was an amazing person to work with and around.
+He set out to do the right thing and found a way to do it.
+He found the quietest and simplest way to solve a problem with most impact and the least drama.
+He found ways to be overly certain to share credit and to inspire newcomers to get more involved.
+And he was incredibly generous with his time, always going the extra mile to lift the team around him.

+Han didn't get along with everyone always, but when he disagreed it was from a place of loyalty to ideals.
+And while often ready to debate a point, he was generally open to changing his perspective.
+He was also fiercely loyal to people - to his team and his community and his family, found or otherwise.

+I still can't believe Han is gone.
+I am heart-broken and the only consolation is that I'm not alone in that feeling, and that I know Han inspired so many of us through his excellence, his actions, and his empathy.

+Thank you Han for setting an example and for raising the bar - we'll aspire to meet it.